sbb-design-systems/digital.sbb.ch/src/en/design-system/lean/components/contextmenu/variants-states.md

   title: 'Contextmenu with sorting function'
 }) }}

-* The arrow icon is used to display the sorting.{.lead}
+* The arrow icon is used to display the sorting. {.lead}
-* Sorting is ascending by default.{.lead}
+* Sorting is ascending by default. {.lead}
-* When hovering over an active sorted attribute, the arrow icon is turned around.{.lead}
+* When hovering over an active sorted attribute, the arrow icon is turned around. {.lead}
-* The entire menu entry (name and icon) is clickable.{.lead}
+* The entire menu entry (name and icon) is clickable. {.lead}

 ## Specifications
 {{ specificationLinks({